Ace Combat 04: Shattered Skies: Development

-Ace Combat 04's development began as a reboot of the franchise after the lukewarm reception of Ace Combat 3: Electrosphere.
-This design philosophy was reflected in the marketing tagline "It's Changing Everything Again."
+Ace Combat 04's development began as a reboot of the franchise after the mediocre reception of Ace Combat 3: Electrosphere.
+This design philosophy was reflected in the marketing tagline "It's Changing Everything Again".
 Gameplay was given more of an arcade feel with an increased focus on score attack objectives and fewer story cutscenes.
 Studio 4°C developed the interludes that play between missions as slide show cutscenes, which was a cost-effective alternative to the fully-animated cutscenes in Electrosphere.

 Development was led by "AC04 Project", a team of developers who had previously worked on Ace Combat 3.
 This team eventually evolved into Project Aces, Namco's dedicated development team for the Ace Combat series.

-"Strangereal", the name of the fictional universe in which most of the Ace Combat series is set, originated in Ace Combat 04's development to describe the "strange, real world" created for the series' setting, which was left vague in prior titles.
+"Strangereal", the name of the fictional universe in which most of the Ace Combat series is set, originated in Ace Combat 04's development to describe the "strange, real world" created for the series' setting, that was left vague in prior titles.
 The term was used in Ace Combat 04's marketing and first appeared in a trailer for the game shown at the 2000 Tokyo Game Show.
 Though the term was only intended as a marketing phrase for the game's unnamed universe, fans began calling the series' universe "Strangereal", and the name stuck, being used in an official capacity in later releases.
 Internally, Project Aces uses the term "True Strangereal" to describe the specific version of Strangereal depicted in Ace Combat 04 and shared by most other mainline titles in the series.

 As opposed to the Top Gun-inspired rock music in Ace Combat 2 and the electronic music in Electrosphere, Ace Combat 04's soundtrack features a blend of rock, orchestral, and synthesizer music, as well as a song featuring a Latin chorus, which cemented the style of Ace Combat soundtracks going forward.
 Sound director Tetsukazu Nakanishi designed the music to flow like a movie soundtrack.
 Audio was recorded from F-4s and F-15s at Hyakuri Japanese Self Defense Base.